Cognitive/Instructional - Developmental - School Psychology (CIDS)

 - The cognitive/instructional psychology track focuses on discourse processing and advanced literacy skills within instructional and technological settings.
 For more information about the Cognitive/Instructional program, contact Dr. Katja Wiemer.

 - The developmental psychology track focuses on the processes involved in behavioral development throughout the lifespan, including cognitive, memory, language and social development.
-For more information about the Developmental Psychology program, contact Dr. Brad Pillow.
+For more information about the Developmental Psychology program, contact Dr. Nina Mounts.

 - The NASP-approved school psychology track prepares students to function in multiple professional roles including treatment,